 The best diving and snorkeling in Croatia

 Croatia has some of the most exciting diving opportunities in the Mediterranean.
-Centuries of conflict mean that there is a wealth of wrecks to explore and the natural geology of the area provides wonderful walls, caves and tunnels to investigate.
-Sailing among the Dalmatian islands, you can hook up with local diving centers to take time to enter a different world, under the Adriatic.
+Centuries of conflict mean that there is a wealth of wrecks to explore and the natural geology of the area provides wonderful walls, caves and tunnels to investigate while you are diving in Croatia.
+Sailing among the Dalmatian islands, you can hook up with local dive centers to take time to enter a different world, under the Adriatic.

 Dubrovnik has two traditional dive centers as well as being home to the only free-diving school in the whole of Croatia.
 There is a great selection of tunnels, caves and wrecks to discover in the surrounding area.